Soccer-Mane strikes twice as imperious Bayern crush Bochum 7-0 | Sports-Games

 The Bavarians are two points clear at the top with nine points from three league games, and have now scored a league-record 15 goals in their three games even though top striker Robert Lewandowski left this season to join Barcelona.
 On Sunday they went on a first-half rampage, scoring four times in 38 minutes to kill off the game.

-"We are not setting ourselves any limit and are trying to deliver performances such as these as well," Bayern coach Julian Nagelsmann said.
+"We wanted to make sure in the opening 30 minutes the opponent knew it would be a tough match," Bayern Coach Julian Nagelsmann told a news conference.
+"We are not setting ourselves any limit and are trying to deliver performances such as these as well."
 "The energy currently in the team was not always there in such a way last season.
 That's something very comfortable to know.
 In the second half we still tried to win the game and solidify our plays."

 Kingsley Coman's shot from close range after Bochum failed to clear just past the half-hour mark made it 3-0 and all but put the game beyond doubt, before Mane completed the first-half frenzy with his second goal of the season - a low shot from a tight angle in the 42nd.
 Bayern eased off the gas after the break, but the Senegal international added another with a penalty on the hour.